 Which of the 2 keywords above would lead to more sales?
 Obviously, people who search for discounts and sales are looking for good deals and will probably be more willing to purchase when they find what they want.
 It's not to say that you should not optimize for the second keyword, just remember that users who go to your web page with that keyword are probably not trying to buy anything from you in the near future.
 You can decide to optimize for the 2nd keyword for other purposes such as promoting your brand.

 Your first keyword research is over.
 You extracted keywords by brainstorming, extracting from your own website and other sources.
-You then filtered them by search volume, competitive level, and users intention.
+You then filtered them by search volume, competitive level, and user intention.
 At this point, you should already have the list of keywords you should target.
 Before ending this article, however, I will add a few additional interesting ideas for Keyword Research.

 We usually group keywords by the number of words, for example: